 Since launching Finary, we have focused on Search Engine Optimization (SEO).
-It is a powerful acquisition channel, but it requires time and resources, especially from a development perspective.
+It is a powerful acquisition channel but requires time and resources, especially from a development perspective.
 To scale SEO, we needed to create a UX-friendly infrastructure and publish helpful content pages at scale.
 We are a small team, so we decided to automate things as much as possible.

-We used classic blogging CMS tools, but we quickly ran into limitations in UX / UI customization and third party data usage.
+We used classic blogging CMS tools, but we quickly ran into limitations in UX / UI customization and third-party data usage.
 For example, we use real-time pricing data on the crypto pages, which we pull from third-party API.
 Not all CMSs offer this functionality.

 We chose Strapi for four reasons:

 We had great feedback from team members who had used the tool in previous roles.
 After seeing what could be done with it, we didn't hesitate to choose Strapi.